Noam-shushan/ShalhevetPairMatching/README.md

-New version of PairMatching
+A new version of PairMatching

-(still in progress..:)
+(Still in progress..:)

 * More organized and designed
 * Better UI
-* Fix many bug's
+* Fix many bugs
+* Moving from Framework to .NET 5